AcademySoftwareFoundation/OpenImageIO/src/doc/imageoutput.rst

 Data Strides
 ------------

-In the preceeding examples, we have assumed that the block of data being passed to the "write" functions are *contiguous*, that is:
+In the preceding examples, we have assumed that the block of data being passed to the "write" functions are *contiguous*, that is:

 * each pixel in memory consists of a number of data values equal to